 What makes this so serious is what I referenced earlier, the corruption of liberalism.

-I'm glad you called him a quick timeout.
+I'm glad you called Tim.

 We'll be back.

-Broadcast excellence rolls on in just a minute.
+Broadcast Excellence rolls on in just a minute.

-Readings and welcome back.
+Greetings and welcome back.

 Great to have you.

-El Rushbow here.
+El Rushbo here.

 They haven't trotted one out.

-Uh but it's speaking of that, Michael Kinsley has a column.
+But speaking of that, Michael Kinsley has a column.

-Well, he's uh no, well, he they he's well, I don't know, they fired him, he severed relations.
+Well, he's no, well, he's, well, I don't know.

-Uh liberals don't get fired, they sever relations uh with the LA Times.
+They sever relations with the L.A.
+Times.

 I think he still lives in Seattle.